Thailand Car Fringe Benefits Personal Tax

 Thailand does not have fringe benefits tax, and employees in Thailand are required to pay personal income tax on employer-provided fringe benefits provided to them.
 Whilst the tax code prescribes accommodation and housing allowances are fringe benefits income, the answer for cars and car allowances is found in Supreme Court Tax Case No 7536/2554.

 Supreme Court Case No 7536/2554

 A taxpayer (a senior government official) received a monthly car allowance in addition to his monthly salary and position allowance.
 The taxpayer argued that his car allowance was not a fringe benefit subject to personal income tax because it was paid to him in lieu of being provided with a car by his employer, which he was entitled to due to his senior government official status.

 The Supreme Court acknowledged that the car allowance was received by the taxpayer in lieu of him receiving a car from his employer, to which he was entitled, and noted that if the taxpayer had received a car instead of a car allowance, he would not have been subject to tax.

-This is not the same as being provided with a car, which is like the office, office equipment and office air-conditioning, which, upon retirement, the taxpayer has no further rights to use, and therefore, such things are not fringe benefits income.
+This is not the same as being provided with a car that is like being provided with an office, office equipment and office air-conditioning, which, upon retirement, the taxpayer does not have any further rights to use, and therefore, such things are not fringe benefits income.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.